MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/setup-mobile-offline-classic.md

    >![Mobile Offline Profile screen.](media/mol_new_profile.png "Crearte new Mobile Offline Profile")

 6. Enter a name and description for your mobile offline profile.
 Select **Create** to create the mobile offline profile.
-Once the profile is created, select it to open the profile so you can continue editing it.

    > [!div class="mx-imgBorder"]
    >![Name your mobile offline profile.](media/mol_sample_profile.png "Name your mobile offline profile")

+7. AFter the profile is created, select it to open the profile so you can continue editing it.

-7. In the **Data available offline** area, select **Add table** to add a table to the profile.
+8. In the **Data available offline** area, select **Add table** to add a table to the profile.

    > [!div class="mx-imgBorder"]
    >![Add table to the profile.](media/mol_add_table.png "Add table to the profile")

-8. Select a table from the list of tables shown.
-Only tables that can be enabled for mobile offline appear in the **Table** list and then select **Next**.
+9. Select a table from the list of tables shown.
+Only tables that can be enabled for mobile offline appear in the list.
+Select **Next**.

    > [!div class="mx-imgBorder"]
    >![Table list.](media/mol_add_table_1.png "Table list")

-9. Select a filter based on the ownership type for the table.
+10. Select a filter based on the ownership type for the table.
 Table ownership is decided when you create a table.
 For more information, see [Types of tables](/powerapps/maker/common-data-service/types-of-entities).